 2 Days Trip to Pondicherry Cost

 You can very easily make a budget trip to Pondicherry as long as you keep the cost of accommodation and the cost of travel low.
 First, travel to Pondicherry by bus or train rather than via flight to lower the cost of your trip.
 Secondly, find budget hotels or airbnbs in Pondicherry in order to stick to your budget.
 While it may be difficult to find lower rates at hotels in white town, you can get budget hotels just outside white town.
-In fact, rates of stays in Pondicherry is quite reasonable on Airbnb.
-Sign up on Airbnb using my referral code to get a discount on your first stay.
+In fact, rates of stays in Pondicherry is quite reasonable on various online booking platforms.

 Places to Visit in Pondicherry in 2 Days